offthedial/site/src/pages/posts/wl-july-2020.md

 author: DJam98
 ---

 July has hit the stacks, and this month, we'll be playing __Weakest Link__!
-A tournament where you can sign up either as a Free Agent, or a 3-player team.
-We pair each FA to each team 1 week before tournament day.
+A tournament where you can sign up either as a Free Agent, or a 3-player team, and we pair each FA to each team 1 week before tournament day.
+Leaving enough time to coaching your Weakest Link.
-- Sign up as a **FA** and recieve coaching from the team you are paired with.
+- Sign up as a **FA**, and recieve coaching from the team you are paired with.
 - Sign up as a **3-player team**, and practice your teachng skills.

 For more details, you can check the [tournament page](/wl) on our website.